How to Use VLOOKUP With IF Statement in Sheets

 Conditional VLOOKUP in Google Sheets (How to Use with Exact Match Examples)

-In our examples, we’ll show you a different way to use VLOOKUP by adding the IF statement in Google Sheets.
+In our examples, we’ll show you a different way to use VLOOKUP by adding the IF statement with VLOOKUP in Google Sheets.
 By comparing the value returned by VLOOKUP with a specific value or sample value, we can return true/false or yes/no based on the comparison.

 This mix will help us find particular values and determine if they meet certain criteria we’ll define.